JEFF’s TOP 30 FILMS

 3. The Lady Eve, (1941) by Preston Sturges

-A stunning number of comedy masterpieces came out of Hollywood in the early 1940s: Chaplin’s The Great Dictator (1940); Cukor’s The Philadelphia Story (1940); Hawk’s His Girl Friday (1940) and Ball of Fire (1941); the obscure and underappreciated WC Fields’s gem, Never Give a Sucker an Even Break (1941); Lubitsch’s To Be or Not To Be (1942); Wellman’s Roxie Hart (1942), which Kubrick listed along with WC Field's’s The Bank Dick (1940) as two of his top ten favorite films early in his career; Stevens’s The More the Merrier (1943); and an impressive number of other Sturges films in short succession—Sullivan’s Travels (1941), The Palm Beach Story (1942), The Miracle of Morgan’s Creek, and Hail the Conquering Hero (both 1944).
-But The Lady Eve tops them all for me with its beautiful construction, flawless performances, great chemistry, sharp dialogue, and hilarious pratfalls.
-Put simply, it’s the film I’ve seen more than any other.
+A stunning number of comedy masterpieces came out of Hollywood in the early 1940s: Chaplin’s The Great Dictator (1940); Cukor’s The Philadelphia Story (1940); Hawk’s His Girl Friday (1940) and Ball of Fire (1941); the obscure and underappreciated WC Fields’s gem, Never Give a Sucker an Even Break (1941); Lubitsch’s To Be or Not To Be (1942); Wellman’s Roxie Hart (1942), which Kubrick listed along with WC Field's’s The Bank Dick (1940) as two of his top ten favorite films early in his career; Stevens’ The More the Merrier (1943); and an impressive number of other Sturges films in short succession—Sullivan’s Travels (1941), The Palm Beach Story (1942), The Miracle of Morgan’s Creek, and Hail the Conquering Hero (both 1944).
+But The Lady Eve tops them all for my taste with its beautiful construction, flawless performances, glowing chemistry, sharp dialogue, and hilarious pratfalls.
+Put simply it’s the film I’ve seen more than any other.

 4. Seven Men From Now, (1956) by Bud Boetticher

-I’ve reluctantly passed on choosing one of the more obvious Western masterpieces, namely Stagecoach (1939), Rio Bravo (1959), or Once Upon a Time in the West (1968), to go with a lesser-known film, the first of a handful of tightly-written, low-budget indie collaborations between director Boetticher, screenwriter Burt Kennedy, and star Randolph Scott.
+I’ve reluctantly passed on choosing one of the more obvious Western masterpieces, namely Stagecoach (1939), Rio Bravo (1959), Once Upon a Time in the West (1968), or Ulzana’s Raid (1972) to go with a lesser-known film, the first of a handful of tightly-written, low-budget indie collaborations between director Boetticher, screenwriter Burt Kennedy, and star Randolph Scott.
 In Scott’s portrayals, we get a clear alternative to the archetype of the American man of the West, distinguished by stoic poise rather than the more popular John Wayne gung-ho swagger.
 The film resolves with my favorite show-down in cinema as Scott faces off with Lee Marvin in a scene pared down to its essence, playing almost zenlike in its formal construction.

 5. Street of Shame, (1956) by Kenji Mizoguchi